 1.0 Introduction

 Medicinal plants remain an important source of bioactive compounds with applications in pharmaceutical, nutraceutical, and food industries[1].
 They synthesize a wide variety of secondary metabolites, including phenolics, flavonoids, alkaloids, tannins, and terpenoids, which function as protective agents against environmental stress, herbivory, and microbial attack[2].
 These compounds are also associated with beneficial effects in humans, particularly antioxidant, antimicrobial, anti-inflammatory, and antidiabetic activities[3].
 Their ability to donate electrons, chelate metal ions, and modulate biochemical pathways has increased scientific interest in plant-derived compounds as alternatives to some synthetic additives whose long-term safety and stability may be limited.Oxidative stress arises when reactive oxygen species are generated in excess of the body’s antioxidant defense mechanisms[4].
 This imbalance can damage lipids, proteins, and nucleic acids and has been implicated in the development of chronic diseases such as diabetes mellitus, cardiovascular disorders, neurodegenerative conditions, and cancer.
 Natural antioxidants obtained from medicinal plants can neutralize free radicals and reduce oxidative damage[5].
 The DPPH radical scavenging assay is widely used to assess antioxidant capacity because it provides a simple and reliable measure of the hydrogen- and electron-donating ability of plant extracts[6].Jatrophagossypiifolia is a medicinal shrub belonging to the Euphorbiaceae family and is widely used in traditional medicine to treat wounds, infections, inflammation, fever, and gastrointestinal disorders[7].
 Its pharmacological properties are attributed to a chemically diverse mixture of secondary metabolites, including phenolic acids, flavonoids, tannins, alkaloids, and terpenoids.
-The concentrations of these compounds can vary substantially between plant organs such as leaves and stem bark, making comparative analysis important for identifying the most promising source of bioactive constituents.Qualitative and quantitative phytochemical analyses are useful for identifying and estimating the concentrations of these metabolites[8], while Fourier Transform Infrared (FTIR) spectroscopy provides a rapid and non-destructive chemical fingerprint based on characteristic functional groups such as hydroxyl, carbonyl, aromatic, and aliphatic moieties[9].
+The concentrations of these compounds can vary substantially between plant parts such as leaves and stem bark, making comparative analysis important for identifying the most promising source of bioactive constituents.Qualitative and quantitative phytochemical analyses are useful for identifying and estimating the concentrations of these metabolites[8], while Fourier Transform Infrared (FTIR) spectroscopy provides a rapid and non-destructive chemical fingerprint based on characteristic functional groups such as hydroxyl, carbonyl, aromatic, and aliphatic moieties[9].
 Together, these approaches provide complementary information on the chemical composition of plant extracts.

 Previous studies have confirmed the medicinal potential of J. gossypiifolia.
 Félix-Silva et al. reviewed the traditional uses, phytochemistry, pharmacology, and toxicology of the species and documented its antioxidant, antimicrobial, anti-inflammatory, analgesic, and antidiabetic activities[10].
 In experimental work, the same authors reported substantial antioxidant activity in leaf extracts, attributed mainly to phenolic and flavonoid compounds.
 Zawawiet al. also demonstrated high levels of total phenolics, flavonoids, and tannins, accompanied by strong DPPH, ABTS, and FRAP antioxidant activities.
 Silveira et al. further identified and quantified several phenolic and triterpenic compounds using UHPLC–MS/MS[12].